uasal/uasal_development_guide/source/python/python_logging_guide.rst

 Introduction
 ============

-This is an intermediate level guide, written for people who may not have experience in logging, but have some experience with python, object oriented programming and package development.
-This guide will discuss the `logger` module in python specifically, and the suggested practices for implementing logging when developing packages at UASAL.
+This is an intermediate level guide, written for people who may not have experience in logging, but have some experience with Python, object oriented programming and package development.
+This guide will discuss the `logger` module in Python specifically, and the suggested practices for implementing logging when developing packages at UASAL.

-Users are encouraged to look at the `Logging HOWTO <https://docs.python.org/3/howto/logging.html>`__ tutorial on the python website.
+Users are encouraged to look at the `Logging HOWTO <https://docs.python.org/3/howto/logging.html>`__ tutorial on the Python website.
 If you have already been there and there is way too much information, and you would like a streamlined version of logging for your needs, this guide will reproduce some material from the tutorial, and add additional guidelines and suggestions specifically for UASAL package development.

 Basic Usage
 ===========